The Poisoner

 I think some writers like to show off their vocabulary and knowledge and perhaps like to play a bit on the sensationalism factor.
 It is difficult at times to be a reader soaking this up.
 There are gifted writers of non-fiction out there who makes learning a pleasure; conveying information seamlessly and seemingly effortlessly but those writers are not as common as I like them to be.

-i find myself wading through this information just to get to the pertinent information.
+I find myself wading through this information just to get to the pertinent information.
 Like a bowl of oatmeal; it is good for me, but it’s bland.
 It just sits there like a tasteless lump and it difficult to digest.

 I guess that is one of the reasons that I try to write like I do.
 I could use bigger words.
 I could try to impress you with my 20 plus years of acquired knowledge but how boring is that?
 This brings me back to the environmental thing.
 I was reading some blogs by who I’m sure are very smart well-meaning people but…and I ‘m half joking when I say this….but it made me want to jump off the nearest bridge.